MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Select the context-sensitive button at the top right (it reads **Sign In** on first run)
+- Select the context-sensitive button in the corner.
+This button reads **Sign In** when you first run the app.
   - Alternatively, select **token details**.
 Because this is a protected page that requires authentication, you're automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
-- Upon successful completion of the sign-in flow, you should be redirected to the home page (**sign in status**) or **token details** page, depending on which button triggered your sign-in flow.
+- Upon successful completion of the sign-in flow, you should be redirected to the home page - which shows the **sign in status** - or the **token details** page, depending on which button triggered your sign-in flow.
-- Note the context-sensitive button now says `Sign out` and displays your username to its left.
+- Note that the context-sensitive button now says **Sign out** and displays your user name.
 - If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims.
-- You can also use the button on the top right to sign out.
+- You can also use the button in the corner to sign out.
 The status page reflects this.

 ## Contents